brianevk/brianevk/README.md

 A student of **Mobile Application and Technology** at **BINUS University @Kemanggisan**.
 I thrive on challenges that require both **Front-End Creativity** and **Mobile Engineering Precision**.

 I am driven to create highly **functional**, aesthetically pleasing digital solutions that adhere to strong **Human-Computer Interaction (HCI)** principles.

+> **"The most valuable thing you can make is a mistake – you can't learn anything from being perfect."** — Adam Osborne

 ---